shinout/bamreader/README.md

 reader.on("bam", function(bam) {
   // bam: object. see "bam object" section console.log(bam.seq, bam.qual);
   console.log(bam.pair); // pair bam object of the bam.
-To do this, bamdic indexing is needed.
+To do this, indexing is needed.
 });

 reader.on("end", function() {